coap-security/liboscore/README.md

   which gives good opportunities for tuning and optimization, but at the same time is tedious and error-prone.

-  The guide "[Using light integration in application development]" describe the steps in developing applications that way.
+  The guide “[Using light integration in application development]” describe the steps in developing applications that way.

   Library authors wishing to provide light integration